 Voluntary Random Drug Testing

-Beginning after Spring Break 2019, Carroll ISD will implement a Voluntary Random Drug Testing Program for students in grades 7-12.
-The program is designed to provide support and resources to parents/guardians of participating students, therefore, a positive drug test for a participting student does not result in discipline consequences.
+In Spring 2019, Carroll ISD implemented a Voluntary Random Drug Testing Program for students in grades 7-12.
+The program is designed to provide support and resources to parents/guardians of participating students, therefore, a positive drug test for a participating student does not result in discipline consequences.

 Below is a summary of the program: